laureboudinaud/s2-cropland-abandonment/README.md

 Sentinel-2 imagery: © ESA / Copernicus, CC BY 4.0.
 ACLED data: [acleddata.com](https://acleddata.com) — free for non-commercial research use with attribution.
 OSM data: © OpenStreetMap contributors, ODbL.

+---

+## Acknowledgements

+This work was developed in the framework of a project on the detection of impacts of armed violence on food security and agriculture in hard-to-reach areas, implemented by WFP Mali Country Office in 2019-2021 and WFP Regional Bureau of West and Central Africa since 2021.